saket/telephoto/docs/zoomableimage/index.md

 ### Content scale

+Images are scaled using `ContentScale.Fit` by default, but can be customized.
+A visual guide of all possible values can be found [here](https://developer.android.com/jetpack/compose/graphics/images/customize#content-scale).
-Unlike `Image()`, cropped images can be panned in `ZoomableImage`.

-Images are scaled using `ContentScale.Fit` by default.
-This is good enough for media viewers, but can be changed to any other `ContentScale`.
-For example, a wallpaper app may want to use `ContentScale.Crop` to stretch images to fill all available space.
+Unlike `Image()`, `ZoomableImage` can pan images even when they're cropped.
+This can be useful for applications like wallpaper apps that may want to use `ContentScale.Crop` to ensure that images always fill the screen.

-When images are cropped, you'll still be able to move them around.

 === "Coil"
     ```kotlin hl_lines="4"